THE BEST THINGS TO DO IN DARWIN

 The Cyclone Tracy exhibit describes the effects of this enormous natural disaster that left 48,000 people homeless on Christmas Eve 1974.
 There are sound recordings of the wind that are absolutely chilling.

-If you hit a scorching day, this is a great spot to spend the middle few hours when the heat is at its worst.
-The museum is located near Parap so if you are here on a Saturday start the day with a morning laksa at the market.
+If you hit a scorching day, this is a brilliant spot to spend the middle few hours when the heat is at its worst.
+The museum is near Parap so if you are here on a Saturday start the day with a morning laksa at the market.
 The museum is closed on Mondays.

 Local tip: We walked back from the museum to town along Fannie Bay, it’s only about 4kms and so scenic you won’t notice the time fly.

 Brave the Cage of Death, take part in feeding time or just hold a baby croc at Crocosaurus Cove.
 There is something for everyone here.